notsag-dev/decentralized-governance/README.md

-# decentralized-governance
+# Decentralized Governance Reading List

-Decentralized Governance Reading List
+## Getitng Started

 A good place to start to understand what is required, taking inspiration of an 18th century effort at governance: https://medium.com/@BuckPerley/crypto-governance-f1318affbbe0